MotorGuide R3 Review

 The Bottom Line

 The MotorGuide R3 transom mount offers anglers of smaller fishing vessels a great little electric trolling motor for your main source of power.
 It is extremely rugged and has versatile mounting properties and is easy to handle on the water when adjustments might need to be made.
-There are enough reviews and complaints about the noise level that it brings are rating down to an A-.

 Overall, it’s a great little workhorse trolling motor that is going to get you where you need to be.